HandBrake/HandBrake-docs/source/docs/en/latest/technical/source-formats.markdown

 Source formats
 ==============

 One of HandBrake's strengths is its ability to open a wide variety of video formats.
-HandBrake uses [Libav](https://libav.org/) under the hood and generally can open whatever Libav will, in addition to disc-based formats like DVD and Blu-ray.
+HandBrake uses [FFmpeg](https://ffmpeg.org/) under the hood and generally can open whatever FFmpeg will, in addition to disc-based formats like DVD and Blu-ray.

 **Note:** HandBrake does not defeat or circumvent [copy protection](https://en.wikipedia.org/wiki/Copy_protection) of any kind.
 It does not work with video files employing [Digital Rights Management](https://en.wikipedia.org/wiki/Digital_rights_management) (DRM).
 See [About HandBrake](../about.html) for more information about what HandBrake *does* and *does not*.